Efficient Spatio-Temporal Signal Recognition on Edge Devices Using PointLCA-Net: Experiment Setup

 \subsection{DVS128}

-The DVS128 dataset, captured using a Dynamic Vision Sensor (DVS) camera, includes recordings of 11 distinct hand gestures, with approximately 20,000 to 40,000 events per gesture class.
+The DVS128~\cite{amir2017low} dataset, captured using a Dynamic Vision Sensor (DVS) camera, includes recordings of 11 distinct hand gestures, with approximately 20,000 to 40,000 events per gesture class.
 It contains 1,176 samples allocated for training and 288 samples for testing.
+These samples are further pre-processed, resulting in 28,606 training samples and 7,408 test samples.
+In our experiments, we included all 11 classes, including the random gesture class.